AtomicSponge/node-scripts/docbuilder/README.md

 # Docbuilder NodeJS Script

-Run multiple document generators for multiple projects with one command.
+Run multiple document generators for multiple projects with one command simultaneously.
 Then merge them all into a single directory!

 __Performs command injection, use at your own risk!
 Please read documentation before use!__